theodore-norvell/PLAAY/docs/PLAAY Coding Standard.md

 #### Declare return types

 All functions and methods should have a declared return type.
 This includes functions with a return type of void.
-For example
+For example:

 ~~~~typescript
     function redo() : void { ... } // GOOD